 The series presents community organizers, community leaders and residents living in southeast Louisiana who come from different parts of the world or who work to promote global citizenship, multiculturalism and social justice in our regional community.

-We will post a new interview each week.
+We will post a new interview twice a month.

 List of Conversations